NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcebuild_project.md

         * `path` - path in the NCP Object Storage bucket to save build results.
         * `filename` - File name to save build results.
     * `backup` - Whether or not to backup build results.
-* `cache` - Save build environment after completing this build.
+* `build_image_upload` - Save build environment after completing this build.
     * `use` - Whether or not to save build environment.
-    * `registry` - Registry name of NCP Container Registry to store the image of the build environment after completing the build.
+    * `container_registry_name` - Registry name of NCP Container Registry to store the image of the build environment after completing the build.
-    * `image` - Image name to upload to registry.
+    * `image_name` - Image name to upload to registry.
     * `tag` - Image tag to upload to registry.
     * `latest` -  Save status of the latest tag.
 * `linked` - Set up linkage with other services related this build.